Cruise Ship Medical Exam

 If you will be working in the food and beverage department, take a stool sample and bring it to your appointment in a container available at pharmacies or our lab.

-We will take fasting lab tests at the examination; therefore, please do not eat and drink 6-8 hours before your appointment.
+You will need to take fasting lab tests at the examination; therefore, please do not eat or drink for at least 6 hours before your appointment (water is allowed and recommended).
+We will take a blood sample during your visit.

 Last but not least, try to get a good night’s sleep and come to your appointment relaxed.
 Anxiety can affect certain exam components, such as blood pressure readings, so it’s in your best interest to arrive calm and rested.